Bunce Court School: Special needs

 After Kristallnacht, the United Kingdom agreed to accept 10,000 German children in Kindertransports and Bunce Court took in as many of the refugees as possible.
 As Hitler invaded and annexed other countries, children began to come from Austria, Poland, Czechoslovakia, and Hungary.
 With an enrolment of uprooted children whose parents were in unknown circumstances, coming from different social classes and cultures, Essinger sometimes found it difficult to find British teachers who were up to the challenges and needs of the pupils.
 Some children were "almost ill with homesickness and the older children anxious for parents, brothers and sisters left in Germany.
 A Quaker worker told...of parents' agony of mind who could only choose one of several children to go to England for safe education and which to select—the most brilliant, most fit, or one most vulnerable and unlikely to survive?"
 Ultimately, many of the pupils never saw their parents again.

-Years later, teacher Hans Meyer said, "At the time, it was less important to be a good teacher than it was to be an sympathetic human being.
+Years later, teacher Hans Meyer said, "At the time, it was less important to be a good teacher than it was to be a sympathetic human being.
 It was more important to give them a good-night kiss than [to teach] excellent German literature."
 In some cases, there would be letters from parents and then they'd stop coming, particularly once war broke out.
 Meyer said, "We tried to lead them away from the period of silence.
 We didn't know what had happened to the parents.
 We couldn't give them any hope, neither could we take it from them."

 The teachers also had special needs.
 Upon arriving in England, the overriding concern was to make a good home for the children.
 At the end of the first year, the teachers had been available to the children without any time off or uninterrupted privacy for themselves.
 While they were elated that things were going so well, they were exhausted.
 That changed with the establishment of "off-duty" time to refresh oneself.
 "It became possible to read, to write a letter, to go away for a few hours or a weekend without being interrupted or missed" wrote Hanna Bergas.
 She noted that the return to the community was always a joy.